nag763/doteur/README.md

 ### 🆕 How will it impact me

-If you download the tool with a certain feature, you won't be able
+If you download the tool with a certain feature, you might not be able to use the other functionnalities.
+By default, no additionnal functionnalities are packaged, and you might not be able to either connect to a running mysql instance or a sqlite database.

 ### 🆕 What are the available features

 * `mysql_addons` : Allow you to connect to running MySQL instance
 * `sqlite_addons` : Allow you to connect to a local SQLite database

-## How to download the right tool

-Please refer to the installation guide :https://nag763.github.io/doteur/usage

 ## Help us